 To learn more about Pre-sessions we encourage you to consult our publication :

-UPR Info Pre-sessions: Empowering human rights voices from the ground and to visit our frequently asked questions page.
+UPR Info Pre-sessions: Empowering human rights voices from the ground and visiting our frequently asked questions page.

 The Pre-session for each State under review (SuR) lasts between 30 minutes and one hour, depending on the number of speakers.

-Each NHRI and CSO representative has 5-7 minutes to present the human rights situation in their country, and report on the progress made by the SuR in the implementation of recommendations since the previous cycle.
+Each NHRI and CSO representative has 5 minutes to present the human rights situation in their country and report on the progress made by the SuR in the implementation of recommendations since the previous cycle.

 Once all speakers have finished their presentations, the moderator gives the floor to the representatives of Permanent Missions present in the room to ask questions to the panelists.